 And they got photos of them on here.

-They grill and stuff like that.
+They grilling stuff like that.

-They grill and up a lot of it looks like, you know.
+They grilling up a lot of it.

 You take them to PF Shangs over there.

-found living in lost african tribe in scotland But yeah, man, that's what happened for me, man.
+But yeah, man, that's what happened for me, man.

 I took a lady to Rainforest Cafe and bam, that bitch gone out there.

-It's supposed to be all about fun and joy in the sun, relaxing, the pool, good vibes.
+Summertime is supposed to be all about fun and joy in the sun, relaxing, the pool, good vibes.

 Yep, injuries.

-Ooh, I love the summer.
+Oh, I love the summer.

-Oh God, I'm injured.
+Oh, God, I'm injured.

-Whether it's a poolside slip, a festival gone sideways, a theme park accident, or anything, summer fun can take a turn fast.
+Whether it's a poolside slip, a festival gone sideways, a theme park accident, or anything.

 That's where Morgan and Morgan comes in.